 Limitations compared to SUMO#

 - Electric model

 - Opposite-direction driving

-The mesoscopic simulation can be observed with SUMO-GUI when running with option --mesosim.
+The mesoscopic simulation can be observed with sumo-gui when running with option --mesosim.
 The difference between micro- and meso-simulation is not visible from isolated vehicles.
 Once there are multiple vehicles waiting in a queue it becomes more apparent due to differences in spacing between the vehicles.
 And from the fact that vehicles appear to jump in 100m increments (which is the default segment length).
 When right-clicking on vehicles or edges and selecting 'Show parameters' the set of values is different between the microscopic and mesoscopic model.
-For larger simulations the speed difference will also be noticable.
+For larger simulations the speed difference will also be noticeable.
 Due to being based on edges rather than lanes, some of the visualization options are different when running the mesoscopic model as well.